angular/angular/aio/content/guide/universal.md

 ### 2c.
 Create a main file to export AppServerModule

-Create a main file for your Universal bundle in the app `src/` folder  to export your `AppServerModule` instance.
-This example calls the file `main.server.ts`.
+Create a main file `main.server.ts` for your Universal bundle in the app `src/` folder  to export your `AppServerModule` instance.

 <code-example format="." language="typescript" linenums="false">
 export { AppServerModule } from './app/app.server.module';